AxonIQ/reference-guide/part1/architecture-overview.md

 The command handler retrieves domain objects (Aggregates) from a repository and executes methods on them to change their state.
 These aggregates typically contain the actual business logic and are therefore responsible for guarding their own invariants.
 The state changes of aggregates result in the generation of Domain Events.
 Both the Domain Events and the Aggregates form the domain model.

 Repositories are responsible for providing access to aggregates.
 Typically, these repositories are optimized for lookup of an aggregate by its unique identifier only.
-Some repositories will store the state of the aggregate itself (using Object Relational Mapping, for example), while other store the state changes that the aggregate has gone through in an Event Store.
+Some repositories will store the state of the aggregate itself (using Object Relational Mapping, for example), while others store the state changes that the aggregate has gone through in an Event Store.
 The repository is also responsible for persisting the changes made to aggregates in its backing storage.

 Axon provides support for both the direct way of persisting aggregates (using object-relational-mapping, for example) and for event sourcing.